Hasui Kawase: Style

-Hasui worked almost exclusively on landscape and townscape prints based on sketches and watercolors he made in Tokyo and during travels around Japan.
-However, his prints are not merely meisho (famous places) prints that are typical of earlier ukiyo-e masters such as Hiroshige and Katsushika Hokusai (1760-1849).
-Hasui's prints feature locales that are tranquil and obscure in urbanizing Japan.
+Kawase worked almost exclusively on landscape and townscape prints based on sketches and watercolors he made in Tokyo and during travels around Japan.
+However, his prints are not merely meisho (famous places) prints that are typical of earlier ukiyo-e masters such as Utagawa Hiroshige and Katsushika Hokusai (1760-1849).
+Kawase's prints feature locales that are tranquil and obscure in urbanizing Japan.